Molajo/Molajo/README.md

     administrator/component/your-component-name

-This README file on the root of the website lists all README files available.
+The **README.md** file on the [root of the website][https://github.com/Molajo/Molajo/blob/core/readme.md] lists all README files available.